tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: New interactive classes (see above)
 	- TBD: clean-up from old Door class
 		- is_door(), is_container(), is_surface() and etc
+		- door doc_strings => interactive()
+		- door() module to legacy folder
+		- ensure that no room descriptions indicate 'standing' in room (since you could be sitting)

 - CANCEL: Given that creatures will be contained:
 	- need to embrace a node-based awareness of creature location